quicwg/base-drafts/draft-ietf-quic-http.md

 can also be referred to as a "setting".

-SETTINGS parameters are not negotiated; they describe characteristics of the sending peer, which are used by the receiving peer.
+SETTINGS parameters are not negotiated; they describe characteristics of the sending peer, which can be used by the receiving peer.
 However, a negotiation can be implied by the use of SETTINGS -- a peer uses SETTINGS to advertise a set of supported values.
 The recipient can then choose which entries from this list are also acceptable and proceed with the value it has chosen.
-(This choice could be announced in a field of an extension frame, or in a value in SETTINGS.)
+(This choice could be announced in a field of an extension frame, or in its own value in SETTINGS.)

 Different values for the same parameter can be advertised by each peer.
 For example, a client might permit a very large HPACK state table while a server